 Revised through June 2018

 Robert Bensoussan has been a member of our Board since January 2013.
 Since 2008, Mr. Bensoussan has been a Director and the majority owner of Sirius Equity LLP, a UK company that invests in retail and brands based in the UK and Europe.
-From 2008 to 2012, Mr. Bensoussan served as Executive Chairman and CEO of LK Bennett, a UK fashion retailer, as Chairman (both executive and non-executive), twice as interim CEO, and most recently as a Non-Executive Director.
+From 2008 to April of 2017, Mr. Bensoussan served on the Board of LK Bennett, a UK fashion retailer, as Chairman (both executive and non-executive), twice as interim CEO, and most recently as a Non-Executive Director.
 He has also acted as the Non-Executive Chairman of Jeckerson Spa (Italy) since May 2008 and of feelunique.com (UK) since December 2012.
 From 2001 to 2007, Mr. Bensoussan was CEO of Jimmy Choo Ltd , a privately held UK luxury shoe wholesaler and retailer and was also a member of the Board of Jimmy Choo Ltd from 2001 to 2011.
 Mr. Bensoussan serves on the boards of directors of Inter Parfums Inc., a publicly-traded manufacturer of fragrances and fragrance-related products and Leo Holdings Corp, a publicly traded special purpose acquisition company.
-He is also a member of three private Boards, including Men’s retailer Celio International (Belgium), Zen Cars (Belgium), an electric car rental company, and Eagle Moss (UK) a part-works publisher and Novartex (France), a fashion retailer.
+He is also a member of three private Boards, including Men’s retailer Celio International (Belgium), Zen Cars (Belgium), an electric car rental company, and Eaglemoss (UK) a part-works publisher and Novartex (France), a fashion retailer.

 Jon McNeill has been a member of our board of directors since April 2016.
 Mr. McNeill has served as Chief Operating Officer at Lyft, Inc. since March 2018.
 From September 2015 to February 2018, he served as the President, Global Sales, Delivery and Service of Tesla Motors, Inc., overseeing customer-facing operations, since September 2015.
 Prior to joining Tesla Motors, Inc., he was the CEO of Enservio, Inc., a software company, from 2006 until 2015, and founder of multiple technology and retail companies including TruMotion, Sterling, First Notice Systems, and Trek Bicycle Stores, Inc. Mr. McNeill began his career at Bain & Company.
 He is a graduate of Northwestern University.